-Young people who missed out on the vaccine programme at school might still be able to have the vaccine, depending on where you live.
+Young people who missed out on the vaccine program at 11 and 12 years might still be able to have the vaccine, depending on where you live.

-For example, in the UK, you can still have the vaccine up to the age of 25 years.
 So if you (or your child) missed out on the vaccine for any reason, or just missed one of the doses, talk to your doctor about getting the vaccine.
+But the vaccine is not recommended for people aged over 25 years.